gienyne/Stopwatch/modules/esd/README.md

 Displays a decimal digit at the selected position by updating the segment lines and enabling the corresponding digit.

-The driver exposes only the primitive display operation.
-Display multiplexing and animation remain the responsibility of the application.

 ## Design Notes

 The module intentionally hides the complete GPIO layout from the application.